riceissa/issarice.com/external/effective-altruism.com/cause-area-unit-of-analysis.md

 - There is a loose analogy to other situations where reductionism has been useful.
 - In practice, Open Philanthropy Project (which is apparently doing cause prioritization) has fixed a list of cause areas, and is prioritizing among much more specific opportunities within those cause areas.

 I am curious to hear people's thoughts on this.
-I would also appreciate pointers to existing discussion (I feel like I've been paying attention, but it seems plausible to me that I've missed some).
+I would also appreciate pointers to existing discussions (I feel like I've been paying attention, but it seems plausible to me that I've missed some).